CaptainLexington/diem/doc/resources.md

 # Resource Manager

 The `ResourceManager` module provides a simple resource manager for videogames, currently geared towards 2D SDL games.

-It will parse a JSON file of the follow format:
+Eventually, it will parse a JSON file (perhaps an EDN?) of the following format:
 ```json
 {
   "resources": [